 JACK LONGSTREET - THE MAN - THE TRUTH

-He stood nearly six feet tall, and but for his piercing blue eyes might have mistaken for a native Paiute Indian.
+He stood nearly six feet tall, and with his piercing blue eyes, he might have been mistaken for a native Paiute Indian.
 While his residences were many in Western Arizona and Southern Nevada, his last settlement was in the great Amargosa Valley.

-Legend has it that Jack Longstreet was a notorious gunfighter and renegade.
-Truth shows that while his gun had several notches, those who feel to bullets from his Colt .45 long barrel were done in self-defense.
-Longstreet did not fit the contemporary image of a strutting, swaggering gunsel, but rather a man who sought no fame, and who was often called upon to settle arguments, disputes and to curtail the activities of the criminals who roamed the area.
+Legend has it Jack Longstreet was a notorious gunfighter and renegade.
+Truth shows while his gun had several notches, those who fell to bullets from his Colt .45 long barrel were done in self-defense.
+Longstreet did not fit the contemporary image of a strutting, swaggering gunsel, but rather a man who sought no fame.
+He was often called upon to settle arguments, disputes and to curtail the activities of the criminals who roamed the area.
 He lost a part of one ear early in life, perhaps from an altercation, but bore that identifying mark for his whole life.

 It is to honor the memory of this icon of the early 20th century in Southern Nevada, that owner Jim Marsh has named the Longstreet Inn and Casino.
 His memory lives on in artifacts on display at the Inn.